circadianmentalhealth/circadian-data-standards/readme-templates/1- General Information & Instruction/README.md

 - [README Checklist]

 ### 4. Writing a README on GitHub
-Finally, familiarize yourself with the specifics of writing a README file directly on GitHub by examining **"README - GITHUB Writing Instruction"**.
+Finally, familiarise yourself with the specifics of writing a README file directly on GitHub by examining **"README - GITHUB Writing Instruction"**.
 This document provides tailored guidance on formatting and composing READMEs using GitHub's features and Markdown syntax.
 - [README - GITHUB Writing Instruction]

 ## Navigation Tips